Residencias Artísticas de Artes Escénicas y música_desplegable

 Music by Manuel de Falla and Ernesto Halffter

-The world premiere of Atlàntida in chamber version took place at the Museo Universidad de Navarra on 5 March 2022, as part of the Cartografías de la Músicacycle.
+The world premiere of Atlàntida in chamber version took place at Museo Universidad de Navarra on March 5, 2022, as part of the Cartografías de la Música (Cartographies of Music) cycle.

-The project was supported by INAEM, the Government of Navarre, Pamplona City Council and the Manuel de Falla Archive.
+The project was supported by INAEM, the Government of Navarre, Pamplona City Council and the Archivo Manuel de Falla.

 The piece arises from the concern of its authors to disseminate dance, to attract the public from the very conception of the work ... and for this they asked themselves: why not have the public from the first steps of the creative process?